yt-dlp/ejs/README.md

 ## Development

-The project uses [`pnpm`](<>) as a package manager with dependencies pinned through `pnpm-lock.yaml`.
+The project uses [`pnpm`](<https://github.com/pnpm/pnpm>) as a package manager with dependencies pinned through `pnpm-lock.yaml`.

-If you only have python and a JS runtime you may instead invoke `./pnpm.py`, which will transparently invoke the supported JS runtimes to call `pnpm`.
+If you only have Python and a JS runtime you may instead invoke `./pnpm.py`, which will transparently invoke one of the supported JS runtimes to call `pnpm`.

 This pure JavaScript approach should be runtime agnostic.
 If you notice differences between different runtimes' builds